Jan Kobylański: Biography

 Kobylański was the son of Polish attorney at law Stanisław Kobylański.
 In 1943 he was arrested by the Nazis, and imprisoned at Warsaw's infamous Pawiak prison.
 He was a prisoner in the German concentration camps Mauthausen and Gross Rosen.
 After World War II, he moved to Italy, where he produced toothbrushes, and sold kitchen appliances.
 He became co-owner of the Astral Metal Technica company in Milan.

 In 1952, he arrived in Paraguay, taking advantage of President Federico Chaves' immigration program, which allowed 18,000 families from Europe to settle in that country.
 Soon he won a contract to import kitchen appliances, and another to print postage stamps for the National Postal Service.
 In the next few years, he developed one of the world's largest stamp printing and coin minting companies.

 According to Polish journalists Jerzy Morawski and Mikołaj Lizut, Kobylański had a good relationship with Paraguayan president, General Alfredo Stroessner.
 Kobylański, however, denies this.

 From 1989 to 2000, Kobylański was an honorary Polish consul in Argentina.
-He was removed from office by Polish minister of foreign affairs Władysław Bartoszewski, after former Polish ambassador Jarosław Gugała to Uruguay and Costa Rica accused Kobylański of antisemitism and of acting against Polish interests Right wing Polish senators Jan Szafraniec, Ryszard Bender and Czesław Ryszka have since spoken up in his defence.
+He was removed from office by the Polish minister of foreign affairs Władysław Bartoszewski, after former Polish ambassador Jarosław Gugała to Uruguay and Costa Rica accused Kobylański of antisemitism and of acting against Polish interests.
+Right wing Polish senators Jan Szafraniec, Ryszard Bender and Czesław Ryszka have since spoken up in his defence.
 He is a longtime sponsor of privately owned broadcast station Radio Maryja in Poland.

 Kobylański helped to establish 8 June as the "Day of the Polish Settler in Argentina".
 He helped to fund monuments to John Paul II in Buenos Aires and Montevideo, as well as a monument to Frédéric Chopin in Punta del Este.
 He is a sponsor and patron of an elementary school in the region of Podlasie in Poland.